gem/oq-engine/doc/engine/What's-new.md

 12. Some small improvements to the Web UI have been made and now it is finally documented here:
-The outputs of the engine, as printed at the end of a calculation and shown by the Web UI, are slightly different than before.
-In particular there are now composite outputs.
-A composite output is a zip file containing a set of XML files.
-Here is an example for an event based risk calculation.

-Engine 1.5:

-Engine 1.6:

-Calculation 186 completed in 9 seconds.
-Results: id | output_type | name
- 419 | datastore | agg_curve-rlzs
- 420 | datastore | agg_curve-stats
- 421 | datastore | loss_curves-rlzs
- 422 | datastore | loss_curves-stats
- 423 | datastore | loss_maps-rlzs
- 424 | datastore | loss_maps-stats

-13. We removed the `epsilon_sampling` parameter from the engine configuration file `openquake.cfg`.
-Now the parameter can be managed directly by the users, on a calculation-specific base, by setting it in the `job.ini` file.
-This is only relevant for event based risk calculations.
-In the future we will remove such parameter (it is a performance hack required only in peculiar situations) completely.

 9. Countless small improvements and additional validations have been added.
 This release has seen more than 100 pull requests reviewed and